rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-controlflow.markdown

 </form>
 We [previously discussed](/post/2019/12/07/python-mci/) how one can write an interpreter for Python.
-We hinted at that time that the machinery could be used for a variety of other applications, including exctracting the call and control flow graph.
-In this post, we will show how one can extract the control flow graph using such an interpteter.
+We hinted at that time that the machinery could be used for a variety of other applications, including extracting the call and control flow graph.
+In this post, we will show how one can extract the control flow graph using such an interpreter.
 Note that a much more complete implementation can be found [here](https://github.com/vrthra/pycfg).

 A [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) is a directed graph